Baker Mayfield Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Season Stats

+- Mayfield has thrown for 3,010 yards (188.1 ypg) to lead Cleveland, completing 60.5% of his passes and tossing 17 touchdown passes and 13 interceptions this season.

-- He also has 134 rushing yards on 37 carries (with one touchdown), averaging 8.4 yards per game.
+- He's also contributed on the ground, with 134 rushing yards (8.4 ypg) on 37 carries with one rushing touchdown.

-- The Browns, who rank 20th in the NFL in points scored, have dropped back to pass 52.8% of the time while running the football 47.2% of the time.
+- The Browns, who rank 20th in the NFL in points scored, have dropped back to pass 52.8% of the time while running the ball 47.2% of the time.

 - Mayfield has thrown 44 passes in the red zone this season, 32.8% of his team's red zone plays.